Carlos Santos Shoes Review: Double Monk Straps In Wine Shadow Patina

 Skoaktiebolaget was one of the online companies that offered this program but it has been discontinued.
 This means that my shoes were one of the last orders using the traditional system.
 It makes it a little more special to me.

-The patina service offers 12 different colours including beautiful shades of blue, violet and green.
+The patina service offers 12 different colors including beautiful shades of blue, violet and green.
 I wanted a flexible versatile pair so I chose wine shadow, which is very close to burgundy/oxblood.

-You can find the patina service online on other retailers or check Skoaktiebolaget’s RTW offerings.
+You can find the patina service online at The Noble Shoe!
 From the moment your order is through it can take between 3-8 weeks before the shoes are ready.

 Enough with the chatter!
 Let’s get technical and right into this review: